eraofchaos/eraofchaos.github.io/artifacts/Helm of Heavenly Enlightenment.md

 ---
 title: "Artifacts - Angelic Alliance - Helm of Heavenly Enlightenment"
 permalink: /artifacts/Helm of Heavenly Enlightenment/
-excerpt: "Angelic Alliance - Helm of Heavenly Enlightenment.
+excerpt: "Era of Chaos  Angelic Alliance - Helm of Heavenly Enlightenment.
 A crown blessed by the gods.
 One of the components of the Angelic Alliance."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Helm of Heavenly Enlightenment.md"